apache/flink/docs/apis/common/index.md

 There is no restriction on the order of variables.

 Which format is applied to a metric depends on which entities it was scoped to.
-The `metrics.scope.operator` format will be applied to all metrics that were scoped to an Operator.
+The `metrics.scope.operator` format will be applied to all metrics that were scoped to an operator.
-The `metrics.scope.tm.job` format will be applied to all metrics that were only scoped to a Job and a TaskManager.
+The `metrics.scope.tm.job` format will be applied to all metrics that were only scoped to a job and a taskmanager.

 This allows you to define explicitly how metrics on every level should be reported.